Your Wildest Dreams: Release

 The song became an Adult Contemporary number-one hit, and charted at number two on the Mainstream Rock chart.

 Cash Box said of the song that "a lilting and pretty mid-tempo marks The Moody Blues resurfacing."
 Billboard said it "sounds more folksy, less spacey, but just as lyrical as [the Moody Blues'] classics."
+The Honolulu Advertiser critic Wayne Harada described the song as "a rockaballad typifying the sound of old" and saying that "It's almost as if the group never went on sabbatical; the charisma as well as the power remain undiminished."

 Classic Rock critic Malcolm Dome rated it as the Moody Blues' 7th greatest song, saying that it "has a smooth pop rock vision that complements a simple, wistful melody with nostalgic lyrics."
+Midder critic Will Fenton rated it as the Moody Blues' greatest song, saying that it "proved to be a lasting favorite, with its memorable sound and positive message continuing to resonate with listeners."